TL;DR

 TTFB measures how long it takes for a client’s browser to receive the first byte of the response from the server.
 An excessive DOM indicates a larger HTML document.
 As a result, there is more amount of data to be transported, which could take more time.

-Why you see the “Avoid an excessive DOM size” warning in PageSpeed Insights
+Why You See The “Avoid an excessive DOM size” Warning in PageSpeed Insights

 PSI uses Lighthouse to analyze URLs in a controlled environment (i.e. using lab data) to showcase the Performance, Accessibility, Best Practices, and SEO score.